We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 • Ground flaxseed

 There are many recipes that can guide you in creating a diet that is perfect for your pup’s needs.
 But remember to always consult your vet first to make sure you are giving Fido the right nutrients fit for his condition.
-Below is a recipe for healthy dog treats good for pups with heart issues.
+Try my homemade dog food recipes that are good for the heart—they are really simple and easy to make.

 • 1/2 cup of mashed papaya